 1. Honda Civic

-Canada’s best-selling car, the Honda Civic, is also the only car on this list that will continue to be manufactured in Canada (in Alliston, Ontario) after 2019.
+Of Canada’s best-selling cars, the Honda Civic is the only car on this list that will continue to be manufactured in Canada (Alliston, ON).

-The Civic has retained the title of Canada’s favourite car for 22 straight years and while total units sold are down considerably, no other car comes even close to selling as many units as the Civic.
+The Civic has retained the title of Canada’s favourite car for 23 straight years and, while total units sold are down considerably, no other car comes even close to selling as many units as the Civic.

 Insuring your new ride